Christian Science: Its Religious Philosophy

 Christian way of healing the sick should have passed into disrepute during so

-because they looked upon his teachings and especially upon their accompanying
+hatred was aroused, because they looked upon his teachings and especially upon

-works as a rebuke to them.
-This regrettable trait in human nature has not
+their accompanying works as a rebuke to them.
+This regrettable trait in human

-displayed itself in religious concerns only.
-When Harvey, the English
+nature has not displayed itself in religious concerns only.
+When Harvey, the

-physician, three hundred years ago, announced his discovery of the circulation
+English physician, three hundred years ago, announced his discovery of the

-of the blood, he encountered so much ridicule and enmity from the medical
+circulation of the blood, he encountered so much ridicule and enmity from the

 Let us here note a specific illustration.
 In wireless telegraphy what is called the receiving instrument must be harmonized or attuned to what is called the sending instrument, and the receiving instrument which is so harmonized receives the message.
 The sensible telegrapher acts upon this demonstrated rule, although many mysteries in the electrical phenomenon with which he deals still remain unexplained.
 The Christian Scientist has learned from actual experience that he must attune himself to divine Truth, and that the prayer of faith, the prayer of perfect trust in eternal Life, Truth, Love, is the process by which he is thus attuned.
 He has learned that he needs to do something himself in order to come into touch with the truth which delivers and makes him free.
 In humility he recognizes that his human intelligence may not grasp all the mysteries of the processes which belong to infinite intelligence; that he sometimes sees as "through a glass, darkly;" but he is always gratefully ready to attest the blessings he has received, like the blind man who, when his sight was restored to him by Jesus, exclaimed that he knew that, whereas he had been blind from his birth, now he could see.